-The date your vehicle was first registered affects whether you need to:
+The date your vehicle was built or first registered affects whether you need to:

-You don’t need to get an MOT or pay vehicle tax.
+You do not need to get an MOT if:

 What you have to do

-You don’t need to apply to stop getting an MOT for your vehicle each year.
+You do not have to apply to stop getting an MOT for your vehicle each year.
 However, you must still keep it in a roadworthy condition.

 You can be fined up to £2,500 and get 3 penalty points for using a vehicle in a dangerous condition.